Quddús: Accompanying the Báb on pilgrimage

+The Báb's, Mubárak and Quddús returned to Bushehr in the spring of 1845.
+While the Báb engaged in correspondence with Persian government ministers seeking to gain Mullá ʻAlíy-i-Bastami freedom from imprisonment in Ottoman territory, he ordered Quddús to travel to Shiraz on a mission of evangelism.
+Zarandí records the Báb as having indicated to Quddús that the two of them would never meet again after parting in Bushehr:

 "Yours will be the ineffable joy of quaffing the cup of martyrdom for His sake.
 I, too, shall tread the path of sacrifice, and will join you in the realm of eternity."